goland10/multi-cloud-k8s/aws/README.md

 ![Private Endpoint Architecture](docs/aws_private_endpoints_access.drawio.png)

-**Private cluster connectivity flow (CI/CD):**
+**Private cluster connectivity test flow:**
 1. GitHub Actions authenticates to AWS via OIDC
 2. The bastion instance ID is resolved by tag name
 3. An ephemeral `ed25519` key pair is generated in memory
 4. The public key is pushed to the bastion via `ec2-instance-connect send-ssh-public-key` (valid for 60 seconds)
-5. An SSH tunnel is established: `localhost:6443 → bastion → EKS private endpoint`, proxied through EICE (no open inbound ports on the bastion)
+5. An SSH tunnel is established: `localhost:6443 → bastion → EKS private endpoint`, proxied through EICE
 6. `kubectl` commands run against `https://localhost:6443` with the tunnel active

 ---